 So, here are our four simple tips for using more visuals to not only make your slides look more attractive, but to increase audience engagement and help get your message across!

-Use charts, processes and timelines to relay information: Charts and timelines are an excellent way to show information visually, and help audiences see the result or trend straight away.
-What’s more, they are an easy visual for anybody to create.
-We talked a bit about how to use charts earlier, so here’s an example of a simple but effective timeline, using nothing but Google Slides shapes.
+Use charts, processes, and timelines to relay information: Charts and timelines are an excellent way to show information visually, and help audiences see results or trends straight away.
+What’s more, they are an easy visual for anyone to create.
+We talk a bit about how to use linked charts elsewhere, so here’s an example of a simple but effective timeline, using nothing but Google Slides shapes.
 Looks better than a list of bullet points, right?

 This image, on the other hand, shows a more realistic depiction of events that audiences may be able to better relate to.
 Using high quality, modern-looking stock-photography also helps to paint your brand and your presentation in a better light.
 Reduced text means your audience can focus instead on the imagery and on listening to what you are saying.

-When it comes to graphs and charts, Google Slides doesn’t have the largest library to choose from, but it does cover the basics and is incredibly easy to use, customise and update.
-There are four different types of built-in charts you can create: Bar, Column, Line and Pie.
-Each chart works in a similar way, so here we will just demonstrate a simple pie chart.
+When it comes to graphs and charts, Google Slides doesn’t have the largest library to choose from, but it does cover the basics and is incredibly easy to use, customise, and update.
+There are four different types of built-in charts you can create; Bar, Column, Line and Pie.
+Each chart works in a similar way, so here we’ll show you how to add a simple pie chart.

 This opens a new Sheets doc where you can start to edit the data for your pie chart.
-Once you have added all of your data, close the Sheets doc and click the UPDATE button that will have appeared next to your pie chart.
-The pie chart will now adjust to reflect your data.
+Once you have inputted all of your data, close the Sheets doc and click the UPDATE button that will appear next to the pie chart on your slide.
+The pie chart will now adjust to reflect your new data.